cubefs/cubefs/docs/source/user-guide/client.rst

    "fsyncOnClose", "bool", "Perform fsync upon file close.
 True by default.", "No" "maxcpus", "int", "The maximum number of available CPU cores.
 Limit the CPU usage of the client process.", "No" "enableXattr", "bool", "Enable xattr support.
+False by default.", "No" "nearRead", "bool", "Enable read from the nearer datanode.
+True by default, but only take effect when followerRead is enabled.", "No"
+   "enablePosixACL", "bool", "Enable posix ACL support.
 False by default.", "No"

 Mount
 -----